Goodlinux/IonosDnsUpdater/README.md

 If the record type is SPF
-then the program search for a TXT spf record and update it with the new ip if the ip in the actual spf record has change.
+then the program search for a TXT spf record and update it with the new ip if the ip in the actual spf record has change ipv4 and ipv6.
 If the record is not found do nothing

 # GETTING STARTED